SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_Data_Subscription_Manager.md

 Subscribers are drivers that allow for the automatic provisioning of SRM resources.
 Subscribers are retrieved from, added to, and updated in the SRM module in the form of resources.
 A context menu allows you to add, update and delete subscribers in the table on this page.

-The driver retrieves the available SRM subscribers:
+The connector retrieves the available SRM subscribers:

 - After startup, if **SRM Update Status** is enabled (on the Configuration page).
 - According to the **SRM Update Timer** cycle, if **SRM Update Status** is enabled (on the Configuration page).
 - Whenever the SRM **Update** button is used (on the Configuration page).

-Only subscribers with the same name as an existing DataMiner driver may be added.
+Only subscribers with the same name as an existing DataMiner connector may be added.
 Subscribers will always be added to the VSAT-SUBSCRIBER-POOL.
 If this pool does not exist, it must be created upon the first subscriber addition request.

 ### Resources

 The management of resources is the ultimate goal of the DataMiner SRM module.
-This driver will perform the dynamic retrieval, addition, and update of resources towards their integration in the Verizon DataMiner SRM system.
+This connector will perform the dynamic retrieval, addition, and update of resources towards their integration in the Verizon DataMiner SRM system.

-The driver retrieves the available SRM resources:
+The connector retrieves the available SRM resources:

 - After startup, if **SRM Update Status** is enabled (on the Configuration page).
 - According to the **SRM Update Timer** cycle, if **SRM Update Status** is enabled (on the Configuration page).
 - Whenever the SRM **Update** button is used (on the Configuration page).

-Note that the driver will only retrieve the resources in the VSAT-RESOURCE-TYPE-POOL, as these represent the many different categories of resources to be targeted within the system.
+Note that the connector will only retrieve the resources in the VSAT-RESOURCE-TYPE-POOL, as these represent the many different categories of resources to be targeted within the system.

 Via the **Add Resource** page button, you can add resources types and their corresponding properties.
 Additions are first performed in the SRM VSAT-RESOURCE-TYPE-POOL.
 After a successful SRM resource type addition, the requesting element will then update its different sections accordingly.